ELLIOTTCABLE/Miscellany/PSYC222/paper.markdown

 As also detailed in Smith et al.'s summary (2002), these sleep issues claim much more than individual well-being and happiness.
 An economic cost of US$ ~100 billion dollars (in terms of reduced productivity and accidents) is effected worldwide, each year, by these sleep disorders.
-Even disregarding general economic impact, the *direct* costs (the cost of pharmacological treatments and related healthcare services) are immense.
+Even disregarding general economic impact, the ‘direct costs’ (the cost of pharmacological treatments and related healthcare services) are immense.
 In the United States alone, these totaled to over US$ 14 billion in 1995 (according to Léger et al., 2008).
 Such substances come in a very wide range of treatment options.
 One may be prescribed the traditional benzodiazepines and associated benzodiazepine receptor agonists (zopiclone, zolpidem and zaleplon).
 Additionally, there exist rarer prescriptions for sleep disorders, such as antidepressants (doxepin), neuropeptides, progesterone receptor antagonists, hormones, melatonin receptor agonists, antihistamines, antiepileptics, and narcotics (Winkler, Auer, Doering, & Rief, 2014).
-Beyond a laundry-list of such pharmaceuticals, there's non-pharmacological treatments for these disorders, including everything from the cognitive-behavioural therapies discussed below to acupuncture.
+Beyond this laundry-list of pharmaceuticals, there's non-pharmacological treatments for these disorders, including everything from the cognitive-behavioural therapies discussed, below to acupuncture.

 Despite the quantity of such empirically-studied treatments available, however, a substantial subset of these populations takes little-to-no advantage.
 More than one third of insomnia sufferers in